Breakdown of Fun

 For burning calories and involving big muscles in “lively” pursuits, our inflatable package of 12 attractions adds excitement, color and daring, hosted by patient and kindly volunteers and the professionals of Events Unlimited (who also bring the Petting Zoo).

 You can’t help bumping into professional entertainers (we call them “roving revelers”) who play their grin-producing skills throughout the park.

-Whether by skill, chance, or simple amusement, players will have a variety of challenges of a sporting nature, many with prizes attached, from testing your piloting skills in a flight simulator, digging for one of a thousand gems, stacking cups, winning a cake walk or Portland Winterhawks hockey tickets, to testing your luck in bingo and many other games.
+Whether by skill, chance, or simple amusement, players will have a variety of challenges of a sporting nature, many with prizes attached, from testing your piloting skills in a flight simulator, digging for one of a thousand gems, stacking cups, winning a cake walk to testing your luck in bingo and many other games.